 Provided with access to a database covering over 260 000 trees in the urban forest by the Department of Territories and Municipal Services, Cormac’s analysis included all trees listed as providing significant pollen or nectar resources, and had some particularly interesting results.

-It is a good example of how big data can assist in unexpected ways – when this dataset was originally created it was for managing maintenance cycles for the urban forest.
+It is a good example of how big data can assist in unexpected ways – when this dataset was originally created, it was intended to manage maintenance cycles for the urban forest.
 It now has the potential to influence the species composition, providing a more consistent level of nectar and pollen, making the city more attractive to bees and native wildlife.